2.1 April 2025 Launch and 2023 BLS Practice Analysis

 Key Takeaways

-- The updated EMR and EMT certification examinations launched April 7, 2025.
+- The updated EMR and EMT certification examinations launched April 7, 2025, replacing the prior outline-based exams.

 Start With the Current Test Plan

-The current test plan does not mean airway, bleeding, shock, medical complaints, trauma, medication support, or pediatric care disappeared.
-It means those subjects are tested through the work pattern of an EMR: size up the scene, perform the primary assessment, gather focused secondary information, provide treatment and transport support, and operate safely within the EMS system.
-That makes sequence and context more important than isolated memorization.
+A practice analysis is not a syllabus rewrite.
+Airway, bleeding, shock, medical complaints, trauma, medication assistance, and pediatric care did not disappear.
+Instead, those subjects are now tested through the sequence an EMR follows on a real call: size up the scene, perform the primary assessment, gather focused secondary information, provide treatment and transport support, and operate safely inside the EMS system.
+That makes sequence and context more decisive than isolated memorization.
+The same clinical fact can be the right answer in one phase and the wrong action in another.

 | Current orientation fact | What it means for study |